 “..surrounded by the greatest wines of the world..”

-The dining room is relatively small but is as intimidatingly as it is posh, as the website’s official photographs suggest.
+The dining room is relatively small and is intimidating as it is posh, as the website’s official photographs suggest.
 Built around the ‘wine salon’, the restaurant’s private room takes up to 8 people and is encased by temperature-controlled glass walls filled with some of the sommelier’s (Alex Gilbert) most prized bottles.
 All completely out of my spend range for this solo Friday lunch (or any meal for that matter).
 Indeed, all of the world’s most storied labels grace Alyn Williams’ wine list, and I feel it only apt to dedicate the following paragraph to this exceptionally procured cellar:

 All the 1st growth clarets feature, from average to exceptional years, including a ’90 Lafite.
-Beyond the formidable Pauillac region, an ’85 Haut-Brion (the sole non-pauillac 1st growth) is listed with a centurion ’82 vintage of La Mission as the proud emissaries of the great wines of Graves – arguably the most romantic of all Bordeaux wines.
+Beyond the formidable Pauillac region, an ’85 Haut-Brion (the only 1st growth outside the Medoc) is listed with a centurion ’82 vintage of La Mission as the proud emissaries of the great wines of Graves – arguably the most romantic of all Bordeaux wines.
 Cos, Palmer, Petrus represent St Estephe, Margaux and Pomerol.
 Glaring omissions may be the popular Pontet, the age-worthy monster Montrose and Graves underdog Chevalier Rouge, all three producing consistently fabulous wines in recent years.
 Personally, I was drawn to the millennium Figeac, the 2nd tier GCC from St Emillion …for £400, easily a 3x mark-up (Liv-Ex trading at £90-110/bottle in bond prices) and only just within a sensible spend (maybe for my birthday)!
 You know this is a proud British restaurant when it carries such a complete set of Lynch-Bages.
 They hold the legendary vintages the chateau is famous for in this century including the ’89 and ’90 at the £650-£700 mark – also 3x mark-up here, but I suppose within the bounds of fine dining restaurants.
 Outside of the Bordelais bubble, Dujac, Rousseau and Robert Chevillon stand out from the Cote de Nuits list and there are 3 bottles from the mythical Domaine de la Romanee-Conti: Romanee St Vivant, Richebourg and Echezeaux.
 The top of the line La Tache or Romanee-Conti don’t feature.
 The two heavyweights of Barossa: Grange and Hill of Grace are also on the list; Stag’s Leap ‘Fay’ (no Cask 23) and Ridge’s ‘Monte Bello’ represent the Napa and Sonoma …and beyond that my knowledge of great labels decline.

 In comparison, I drank a very modest glass of ’09 St.Laurent by Heinrich (£11.50).
 An Austrian red and a varietal which I’ve never had before.
 On the palate, I mistook it as a pinot noir, silky but somewhat spicy, with a sweet finish, like longan.